 The University of Oxford and the City of Dreaming Spires

-Just a short drive from London, you’ll find the charming city of Oxford.
+Just a short drive or train ride from London, you’ll find the charming city of Oxford.
 It is only home to around 200,000 people but it is one of the famous cities in the world thanks to its defining and most recognisable feature, the prestigious University of Oxford.
 The university is one of the most renowned academic institutions in the world and the oldest in the Anglo-sphere.
 With 800 or so years of history, the university has not only shaped the city Oxford but has become a significant part of the fabric of English history, enduring through times of social upheaval and great change.
 The ornate architecture associated with the university has seen Oxford be described as ‘the city of dreaming spires’ and it is impossible not to get lost in the beauty of the city and its colleges.

 In this article we will discover the history of the University of Oxford, how it came to be the institution it is today and learn more about life at the university and some of the most notable alumni.
 This article is inspired in part by Laurence Brockliss’ book The University of Oxford: A Brief History.

-This is part of our collection of England-related articles that we share to provide useful background information before you go on a England tour with us, or to simply help you as you firm up your travel plans.
+This is part of our collection of England-related articles that we share to provide useful background information before you go on an England tour with us, or to simply help you as you firm up your travel plans.
 Articles from this collection can be found here.

 It is difficult to determine the exact date for when the University of Oxford was founded but it is known the some form of teaching was taking place by 1096.
 At this time, a wandering Frenchman by the name Theobald of Etampes set up a school of philosophy in the town.
 It seems Theobald’s school inspired others and soon more teachers were conducting lessons with evidence indicating that there were multiple schools in the area by the early 12th century.